 - NSDs may process cash transfer orders upon request from their participants.
 The instructions are sent to the NSD using the contingency communication procedures agreed beforehand between the NSD and its participants. - The cash transfer orders to be processed can be payments, liquidity transfer orders or clean payments for ancillary systems (subject to potential limitations at local level; for example, an NSD might not support the processing of pacs.008 messages).

-orders on their own behalf or on behalf of their participants if the NSD's connection to CLM and RTGS or ECONS II is unavailable.
+In turn, NSDs may ask the TARGET Service Desk to process cash transfer orders on their own behalf or on behalf of their participants if the NSD's connection to CLM and RTGS or ECONS II is unavailable.